AM207/2018fall/policies.md

 65 points

 There will be a homework every week with a maximum of 3 questions.
 This homework should not take more than 7-8 hours.
 There will be 11 short format homeworks.
 These are to be submitted as jupyter notebooks.
+You can talk with any other student to do your homework, and students are encouraged to collaborate in upto groups of 3 for the homework (this means that while each student must submit their own homework, upto 3 of these homeworks, with students named, can be completely identical).

 **Paper**